The giant of Roman wellness, still standing after 1,800 years

 What are the Baths of Caracalla?
 They are a grand public bathing complex opened in 216 AD, among the best preserved of antiquity.
 They included cold, warm and hot halls, a large pool, gyms, libraries and gardens.
 Today you can admire their monumental walls and mosaics.

 Can you watch opera at the Baths of Caracalla?
-Yes — in summer the Teatro dell'Opera di Roma stages operas and ballets among the floodlit ruins.
+Yes — in summer the Teatro dell'Opera di Roma stages operas and ballets among the floodlit ruins, with separate tickets unrelated to daytime admission.
 It's one of Rome's most beloved summer experiences.

 - Private chauffeured car tour of Rome